Fact checking Qasim Rashid

 Only one hadith?

 Rashid immediately draws as much attention as possible to one particular hadith which proponents sometimes mention.
 This hadith is indeed a weak narration according to some renowned scholars.
-Quite slowly, by continuing to dwell on this one hadith, Rashid suggests to his readers that nothing else is ever brought forth by proponents (who he quite unfairly labels as extremists and Islamophobes).
+Quite slowly, by continuing to dwell on this one hadith, Rashid suggests to his readers that nothing else is ever brought forth by proponents of female circumcision and critics of islam (who he quite unfairly labels as extremists and Islamophobes).
 Soon enough he apparently feels he has dwelled on this theory so much that he can safely say that “Extremists and Islamophobes alike ignore the Qur’an altogether and focus only on the single Abu Dawud Hadith”.
 However, as we’ll soon find out, this is absolute nonsense.

 If we simply go to islamqa.info and check the fatwas on the issue of female circumcision, we see that the very people Rashid presumably refers to as extremists base their theology on hadiths other than the one in Sunan Abu Dawud.
 In fact the irony is that they specifically mention that this hadith is not what they base their theology on: